 - Maintain stream bank integrity.

 Weasels, otters, and muskrats use burrows within a stream bank as den sites, and rough-winged swallows and belted kingfishers excavate nest tunnels within stream banks.
 Trampling by livestock and lack of vegetation along a stream bank increase erosion and limit the availability of this type of habitat.

 Planting Your Riparian Buffer

 While you can leave your riparian buffer alone and allow it to regrow naturally, without additional preparation or plantings a good buffer is likely to take much longer to establish.
 In addition, many people find that without assistance their riparian habitat gets overtaken with exotic species such as multiflora rose or honeysuckle.
 Although a buffer with only minimal vegetation is still much better than bare soil, some extra effort can create a much more effective buffer in a shorter time.
 Many organizations are willing to donate time, money, seedlings, and expertise toward your project.
 If you decide to add vegetation to your buffer, you can plant trees, shrubs, grasses, and other herbaceous perennials to enhance diversity and add benefits for wildlife.
 The amount of preparation your site will need depends on prior land use, the stream bank’s condition, and other factors.
-Some things you will want to consider as you prepare and plant your buffer zone are:
+Below are some things you will want to consider as you prepare and plant your buffer zone:

 - Soil type

 Although many plants thrive in a wide variety of soil types, some species do not do well in soils of a certain pH, moisture, or texture.
 Test the soil at various locations within your buffer to get the most accurate assessment of which plants you will need throughout your buffer.